fefas/blog.fefas.net/index.md

 class="nickname">{{ site.data.me.nickname }}</span>, which is my nickname on the web.

-Through software with quality, my main goal is to contribute to the open source community and also to the companies which are engaged in creating innovative solutions that improve peoples' lives.
+By developing quality software, my main goal is to contribute to the open source community and also to the companies that are engaged to create innovative solutions that improve peoples' lives.

 I will leave here content about what I learn daily that may be important to